TITLE: Halloween Indian Mask

 In addition, many Americans celebrate by watching horror movies (the release of which Hollywood times to coincide with the Halloween season), and in some regions, most notably Greenwich Village, Manhattan in New York and Salem, Massachusetts, major costumed parades are organized each year.
 In many cities, “zombie walks” composed of masses of costumed zombies have been organized as well.

 Popular masks and costumes include devils, zombies, skeletons, vampires, werewolves, mummies, witches, pirates, political figures, and characters from popular culture, such as Frankenstein’s monster.
 However, Halloween costumes can include almost anything, including inanimate objects and abstractions.
 The choice is limited only by the imagination of the masquerader.
-Masks and costumes depicting offensive racial stereotypes, popular prior to the 1980s, are no longer widely used.
+Masks and costumes depicting offensive racial stereotypes, such as this one, were popular prior to the 1980s, but are no longer widely used.

 This specific mask was mass produced by a process known as vacuform molding.
 Sheets of heated styrene plastic are placed over a three-dimensional mold and a vacuum sucks out the air, forming the plastic to the mold.
 The mask is then cut out, machine painted, and an elastic band is stapled to the mask.
 The process is exceedingly fast and inexpensive, making the mask very popular with the overwhelming majority of Americans from the late 1950s to today.